|Working with you ...

 Access Resources is a New York-based conflict management firm providing workplace and disability-related mediation and coaching for a wide range of clients including government agencies, small businesses, non-profit organizations, corporations, labor unions and individuals.

 She also knows that every individual and each organization and partnership is unique.
 She collaborates closely with her clients to identify the particular issues that are most important to them.
 She helps them explore the issues and potential options, so that they can develop solutions that are right for them.

-For twenty years, Judy Cohen has been helping people find new ways to work together.
+Judy Cohen has been helping people find new ways to work together for over twenty years.